mudasobwa/mudasobwa.github.io/_posts/2019-03-21-stop-abusing-nihil.md

 model of the world.
 When a group of people sit and talk to each other, you can view them as having independent models in their heads and they talk to each other through language.
 Language is messages and what’s in their brain is a state machine.
 This seemed a very natural way of thinking.
 > <small><em>[Let's #TalkConcurrency with Joe Armstrong](https://www.erlang-solutions.com/blog/let-s-talkconcurrency-with-joe-armstrong.html)</em></small>

 This is applicable to the software development process in general.
 Abstractions should be as adhered to our real life as possible.
 The Nature in any case does it better than we.

-I’ll tell nobody, feel free to share: do you ever carefully handle `nil`s in your hashmap values using [`Hash#fetch`](https://ruby-doc.org/core/Hash.html#method-i-fetch) or how would it be called in your language of choice?
+I’ll tell nobody, feel free to share: did you ever carefully handle `nil`s in your hashmap values using [`Hash#fetch`](https://ruby-doc.org/core/Hash.html#method-i-fetch) or how would it be called in your language of choice?